 Besides, assisted opening knives are legal to own and carry in the United States and Canada as well.
 They are quite popular with outdoorsmen and first responders such as police, security person and firefighters.

 Switchblade: Manufactured in the 1850s, switchblades were popularized in the 1950s when they were portrayed in movies.
-An image of young fictional gang with a stiletto switchblade was published in the reputed US newspapers and other media agencies; actually, this was for movies promotion.
+An image of the young fictional gang with a stiletto switchblade was published in the reputed US newspapers and other media agencies; actually, this was for movie promotion.
 At that time, they became quite popular.

 But after that, they were soon associated with street crimes and gangs.
 This was the reason; they were quickly outlawed by the 1958 US Switchblade Act.
 Even at that time, most police and military officials have started to use automatic knives instead of traditional spring assisted knives.

 Nonetheless, these days, in many US states, a switchblade is illegal to own but not a spring assisted pocket knife.
-For legal use of switchblades, you need to get a permit from a local law authority.
+For the legal use of switchblades, you need to get a permit from a local law authority.